McMasterRS/lm_building-modern-SPAs/README.md

 # McMaster Branding

-Materials for the McMaster Research Software workshop: **McMaster Branding**
+Materials for the McMaster Research Software learning module: **McMaster Branding**

-This repository contains workshop files, as well as files used to create the [workshop webpage](https://mcmasterrs.github.io/mac-branding-tutorial) with GitHub Pages.
+This repository contains learning module files, as well as files used to create the [learning module webpage](https://mcmasterrs.github.io/lm_mac-branding) with GitHub Pages.

 Contributions by the following individuals:
 - Workshop content created by Elias Eid